openpolitics/groupthink/README.md

 * Issue comment
 * Pull request

 Save the webhook.
 It will probably complain with the test payload, but should work for the real thing.
-We'll fix this soon.
+[We'll fix this soon](https://github.com/openpolitics/votebot/issues/44).
+[We might even be able to automate it](https://github.com/openpolitics/votebot/issues/43).

 ### Configure the editor link on your site